KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 	- ens4
 version: 2
 ```
 * Note: the ens5 configuration is to tie into the cloud/public network per the earlier Eve-ng setup.
-Only required if you need this device to have internet (for updates, etc.)
+Only required if you need this device to have internet (for updates, etc.).
+The route statement is used to define which interface should be selected for which route.
+Having multiple gateways can cause issues if using the `gateway4: <IP.` statement.
+Similar process is configured on Proxy 2 and the Blockchain server.
 * Repeat process for second proxy.

 ## Deploying Ethereum Chain and Nodes: